projectatomic/atomic-enterprise-training/eap-beta3.md

 can figure out why.

 ### Delete the Pod
-As `joe`, go ahead and delete this pod so that you don't get confused in later examples:
+Go ahead and delete this pod so that you don't get confused in later examples.
+Don't forget to do this as the ```joe``` user:

     oc delete pod hello-atomic